Winter storm leaves at least 37 dead nationwide as residents in western New York remain trapped under feet of snow - KESQ

 Over the past week, the prolonged winter storm has enveloped a large swath of the US with dangerously low temperatures and wind chills, also bringing with it widespread power outages and thousands of canceled flights.

-More than 10 million people were under freeze alerts across the South Monday, including residents in Orlando, Jacksonville, Tallahassee, Mobile, Montgomery and Birmingham.
+More than 10 million people remained under freeze alerts across the South Monday, including residents in Orlando, Jacksonville, Tallahassee, Mobile, Montgomery and Birmingham.
+Most of those alerts, however, were set to expire Monday morning, though subfreezing temperatures in the teens and low 20s were still expected.

-Nationwide, more than 98,000 customers were still without power Christmas evening, according to PowerOutage.US.
+Nationwide, around 90,000 customers were without power early Monday, according to PowerOutage.US.
 Since the start of the storm, the number of outages has at times exceeded a million customers.

+Electricity was not the sole utility impacted: Jackson, Mississippi, issued a boil water notice Sunday after its water system lost pressure due to line breaks “likely caused by the weather,” officials said on Facebook.
+The city — which just two months ago overcame a separate lengthy water crisis — distributed water to residents throughout Christmas Day.

-The storm also snarled travel during the busy holiday weekend, with more than 5,000 flights canceled Friday, more than 3,400 flights canceled Saturday and more than 2,800 canceled for Christmas Day.
+The storm also snarled travel in the US during the busy holiday weekend, with more than 5,000 flights canceled Friday, more than 3,400 flights canceled Saturday and more than 3,100 canceled for Christmas Day.
+More than 1,400 flights within, into or out of the US have already been canceled by 5 a.m.
+ET Monday, according to tracking site FlightAware.

-As the brutal weather continued, multiple storm-related deaths have been reported across several states.
+Since the brutal weather’s arrival, multiple storm-related deaths have been reported across several states.
 In addition to the deaths in New York, the fatalities include:

 • Colorado: Police in Colorado Springs, Colorado, reported two deaths related to the cold since Thursday, with one man found near a power transformer of a building possibly looking for warmth, and another in a camp in an alleyway.